mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-Then, we can use `map` and `flatMap` to compose the `findAll` and `findById` functions, and implement the `getSalaryGapWithMax` function.
+Then, we can use `map` and `flatMap` to compose the `findAll` and `findById` functions and implement the `getSalaryGapWithMax` function.
 As we did for the `Result` type, we define a utility function getting the maximum salary from a list of jobs, this time using an `Either` instance as a result:

 ```kotlin
 private fun List<Job>.maxSalary(): Either<GenericError, Salary> =